世界で初めてのミリ波干渉計

 The First mm-wave Interferometer for Astronomy in the world 1960-70s

-Technology of mm-wave interferometry plays the essential role in the high-resolution observations such as with ALMA, EHT, for the advantages as: 1.
-High-resolution imaging because of the shorter wavelength than microwaves, 2.
-Transparent to the radio-opaque circumstances near the ccentral objects such as the black-hole, dust torus, solar chronosphere.
+Technology of mm-wave interferometry plays the essential role in the high-resolution observations using the modern facilities such as ALMA, EHT, etc. It is used also in mm-raders and phased arrays.
+For astronomy, mm-wave interferometry has the advantage as follows: 1.
+The highest-resolution imaging and spectroscopy is possible thanks to the shortest wavelength in the radio domain using the heterodyne technique.
+2. mm-wave is transparent to the radio-opaque circumstances near the central objects such as the black-hole, dust torus in galaxies, and the solar chromosphere.
 3. Wealth of interstellar molecular lines.
 The millimeter wave interferometry was proposed and designed in the 1960s by Kin-aki Kawabata and Yoshiaki Sofue, who built the world's first millimeter wave interferometer for astronomy at the Department of Physics, Nagoya University.
-Based on mm-wave experiments at 70 and 35 GHz with single dish telescopes, the construction of 8-element 35 GHz interferometer with a maximum baseline of 16 m for solar observations was accomplished in 1970-1971, resulting in several papers on radio bursts and the chronosphere physics of the quiet Sun as below.
+Based on mm-wave experiments at 70 and 35 GHz with single dish telescopes, the construction of 8-element 35 GHz interferometer with the maximum baseline of 16 m for solar observations was accomplished in 1970-1971, resulting in several papers on radio bursts and the chromosphere physics of the quiet Sun as below.
 The Nagoya mm-wave interferometer was further developed to have 16 elements (32 m), joined by H Ogawa, and was operated till 1980's.
 1972 Kawabata and Sofue PASJ: 35GHz Interferometer 1973 Kawabata, Sofue, et al. Sol.Phys: 35GHz Interferometer 1974 Kawabata et al PASJ: 35GHz Interferometer 1974 Ogawa et al PASJ: 35GHz Interferometer

 ?????????